During a moisture inspection after a flood or water damage event, not all moisture measurements have to come from a moisture meter.

 From a functional standpoint, a hygrometer not only helps a surveyor locate spaces impacted by a moisture intrusion, but also verify the effectiveness of the drying process.

 A moisture meter of sorts, a hygrometer gives you important readings of relative humidity, temperature, and grains-per-pound (more on these later).
 These readings are essential to know how the drying process is progressing and when to reposition or remove your drying equipment.

 During a moisture inspection, a hygrometer is often used first to gauge where moisture most likely is.
 The higher a space’s RH, the greater chances there’s a moisture issue that requires further investigation.

 While a hygrometer doesn’t locate moisture in the same way as a pin-type or a non-invasive moisture meter, it does help the user better understand where moisture is present and the ambient conditions of a space.

 Taking the device a step further, a thermo-hygrometer integrates a thermometer into a hygrometer, allowing the user to also capture temperature readings.
 Because of their dual functionality, thermo-hygrometers are considered the most accurate indoor hygrometer and are a favorite device of flood damage restoration professionals for moisture surveys.
 With both humidity and temperature readings, the device provides measurements of a space’s relative humidity, which can be converted to specific humidity and grains-per-pound measurements.

-When taking moisture readings with a hygrometer or thermo-hygrometer, there are three types of measurements that typically come up:
+When taking moisture readings with a digital hygrometer or thermo-hygrometer, there are three types of measurements that typically come up: